scalacenter/scala-3-migration-guide/docs/dotty-syntax-rewrites.md

     do println(i + j)
 ```

+> ### Converting code using a project build
+>
+> Converting source files one by one using the Dotty compiler, is time consuming
+> (and requires you to specify the class path which can be a hassle).
+A more
+> efficient way to do this in bulk is to recompile your code as part of your
+> build.
+For example, if you have an sbt based build, simply add the required
+> options to `Compile / scalacOptions` and do a clean compilation of your project.

 ## Moving back to Classic syntax

 Starting from the final result in the previous section, we can move "back"